 I prefer to hang my garlic in the barn, but a garage will work or a shed if it’s dry and not damp.
 If you only have a few bulbs you can also hang inside your home but be prepared for a morning greeting of garlic smells with your coffee.

 If you don’t have enough air circulation you can use fans to help.
 Your goal is to dry the skins while keeping the moisture of the bulbs.

 About two weeks should be good, but longer may be needed.
 To know if your garlic is dry check the bulbs to see if they are dry and watch the leaves for browning.

 After a few weeks, your garlic will be ready to use!
 Oh, and on the plus side, your barn will smell like an Italian Bistro!

-Once your garlic is dry, remove the dirt and outer skin.
+Once your garlic is dry, remove the last of the dirt and outer skin.
 Use scissors to remove the stems and the roots.
 I like to store my garlic heads in these handy mesh bags.

 If you are new to gardening, garlic is the perfect way to get your feet wet.
 The pungent aroma is a natural defense against pests and microorganisms.
-Once you plant and mulch you can let the garlic to its thing.
-Yes, it pretty much does grow itself!
+Once you plant your garlic cloves and mulch your plants you can let the garlic to its thing.

 Yes, it pretty much does grow itself and once you know how to cure garlic you are well on your way to a pantry stocked with this wonderful vegetable.